bazthedev/SolsScope/README.md

 # Common Issues:
 - Chromatic does not get detected: Chromatic is bugged, due to the amount of different colours there is only a very small chance that it will detect the Chromatic cutscene.
 - Nothing is working on my dual monitor setup: Make sure that Roblox is open on the monitor you marked as PRIMARY.
 You can check this by typing "Change my primary display" into the Windows search bar.
 - Microsoft Edge or some app on my Windows menu keeps opening when I use the macro.
-You can manually fix this by changeing await asynciio.sleep(0.1) to await asyncio.sleep(1).
-This will be fixed in the next update.
-You can also adjust your display resolution to a higher value to shrink the size of the start menu.
+You can customise the time between actions by changing the `global_wait_time` setting in the settings.json file.
 ## If you are experiencing issues, please create a new issue so that it can be raised, solved and prevented from happening again.

 # You can read more about how the bot works and the things you can do with it [here](https://github.com/bazthedev/SolsRNGBot/wiki)